alyssavanerelli/grahami/maker/Final filtering/README.md

 	echo ""
-	echo "Append the gene names from the BLASTN results to each associated gene prediction"
+	echo "Append the gene names from the BLASTP results to each associated gene prediction"

 	echo "Master GFF"